aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 ## **Auto Fitting**

 Aspose.Cells provides a [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) class that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) class contains a [**Worksheets**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheetcollection/) collection that allows access to each worksheet in an Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) class.
 The [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) class provides a wide range of methods for managing a worksheet.
-This article looks at using the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) class to autofit rows or columns.
+This article looks at using the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) class to auto-fit rows or columns.

 ### **AutoFit Row - Simple**